 Sawyer uses her pageant scholarships to attends Wellesley College and is hired as a press aide to President Nixon.
 She moves on to television reporting and rises to become a superstar and one of the highest paid female news anchors in television history. […read more about Diane Sawyer]

 Donna Axum, Miss America 1964, is attending a conference in Dallas, Texas when the shocking news arrives that President Kennedy has been assassinated only miles away.

 Miss USA/Universe contests separate into two televised pageants, Miss USA and Miss Universe, beginning a tradition that would become one of the highest rated television specials in the world.
 Apasra Hongsakula, Miss Thailand, and Sue Downey, Miss Ohio, win the Miss Universe and Miss USA titles, respectively.

 The America’s Junior Miss Pageant is televised for the first time.

+The Miss America Pageant is broadcast for the first time in color.
 Miss Kansas, Deborah Bryant, wins the crown after performing a vaudevillian act in which she plays all three roles: heroine, villain and onlooker.

 Miss Americas travel to Vietnam to entertain servicemen with Bob Hope.
 The tradition continues through the early 1970s.

 The Miss Universe Pageant ends its ban on hairpieces and falls, allowing contestants to wear them for competition.
 Falsies remained grounds for disqualification.

-1967Sylvia Hitchcock, Miss USA, is named Miss Universe 1967, the first American to capture the coveted title in seven years.
+Sylvia Hitchcock, Miss USA, is named Miss Universe 1967, the first American to capture the coveted title in seven years.
 Although a native of Florida (Miami), Sylvia wins the national title as Miss Alabama (where she attends college).
 Miss Florida, Cheryl Ann Patton, assumes the Miss USA title.

 A group of 400 women’s rights activists, some of whom describe themselves as “The Women’s Liberation Front”, protest the Miss America Pageant as FBI anti-riot squads have them under surveillance.
 The picketers toss symbols of the beauty culture in a “freedom trash can.”
 Protesters infiltrate Convention Hall during the pageant creating a commotion that is audible during the telecast.
 Miss Illinois, Judith Ford, wins the Miss America title after performing on a trampoline in the talent competition.

-1968Pageant chairman, Albert Marks, attempts to dump the song There She Is, but after a public uproar, the decision is reversed.
+Pageant chairman, Albert Marks, attempts to dump the song There She Is, but after a public uproar, the decision is reversed.